xingyif/scalabridge/who-can-attend.md

 The goal of the workshop is not to exclude anyone, rather, it is to create a safe learning environment for people who are interested in learning Scala and to create an inclusive community.

 All the attendees of ScalaBridge must follow the [Scala Code of Conduct](https://www.scala-lang.org/conduct/).
-Micro-aggressive behavior or sexual harassment are not tolerated.
+Micro-aggressive behavior or any type of harassment are not tolerated.
 Organizers have the right to ask a person, who violated the code of conduct or made other attendees feel threatened, to leave the workshop at any time.

 <br>